xelatihy/yocto-gl/docs/yocto/yocto_sampling.md

 random number generator, that is a portable generator well suited for graphics applications.
 The state of the generator is stored in `rng_state` and uses only 16 bytes.
 The generator is default-initialized to be able to provide random numbers as is.
-You can use `make_rng(seed,seq)` to initialize a generator with a given seed and byt selecting a specific random sequence.
+You can use `make_rng(seed, seq)` to initialize a generator with a given seed and byt selecting a specific random sequence.
 See [PCG32](https://www.pcg-random.org) for a discussion.
 If you do not need to select a sequence, just use the default value.

 Use `rand1f(rng)`, `rand2f(rng)`, `rand3f(rng)` and `rand4f(rng)` to
-generate random 1-4 dimensional float vectors with coordinates in [0,1).
+generate random 1-4 dimensional float vectors with coordinates in [0, 1).
-Use `rand1i(rng,n)` to generate a random integer in the [0,n) range.
+Use `rand1i(rng, n)` to generate a random integer in the [0, n) range.
 Use `shuffle(sequence, rng)` to randomly shuffle a sequence.

 ```cpp